EvoX: A Distributed GPU-accelerated Framework for Scalable Evolutionary Computation: Architecture

 From a data flow perspective, the crux of EC lies in the repetitive update of the fitness and population tensors, $\textbf{T}_{fit}$ and $\textbf{T}_{pop}$, as delineated in Section~\ref{sec:model_computation}.
 Given this, it is imperative that any sharding strategy should consider both tensors.
 For $\textbf{T}_{fit}$, it is straightforward that the evaluation of each candidate solution can be performed independently and in parallel.
 However, for $\textbf{T}_{pop}$, which represents the tensor of encoded candidate solutions, the situation is more sophisticated.
 Basically, there exist two potential sharding strategies: segmenting by individual encoded candidates or by encoded dimensions.
 While the former strategy seems intuitive, it is less effective in the context of EC algorithms, which may frequently require collective information from the entire population for estimation of distribution.
 In contrast, sharding by encoded dimension aligns better with the inherent behavior of EC algorithms.
 During reproductive operations such as crossover or mutation, EC algorithms typically adjust each dimension of the individual candidate solutions in an isolated manner.
-Hence, \ourlib{} adopts dimension-centric sharding for $\textbf{T}_{pop}$ to curtail cross-device communication overheads.
+Hence, \ourlib{} adopts \emph{dimension-centric sharding} for $\textbf{T}_{pop}$ to curtail cross-device communication overheads.
+It is important to note that while the sharding strategy can be applied universally across various algorithms, its effectiveness can be influenced by specific algorithm designs.
+Particularly, algorithms that engage extensively in cross-dimensional operations may not fully benefit the multi-device acceleration.

 In distributed settings, the workflow analyzer synchronizes both the module and its preliminary data across nodes.
 When a sophisticated distributed engine like Ray is employed, the analyzer wraps both the algorithm and problem, including their states, into actor constructs.
 With the execution engine's aid, these actors are dispatched to each node.
-However, when using a basic distributed engine like distributed JAX, the workflow analyzer employs the SPMD (Single Program, Multiple Data) pattern.
+However, when using a basic engine like distributed JAX, the workflow analyzer employs the SPMD (Single Program, Multiple Data) pattern.
 Here, users are tasked with initiating an identical program on all nodes, but with slight input variations (e.g., node IDs).
 This approach ensures natural synchronization during the initialization phase, resulting in uniform module and data distribution across nodes.